-D.4 DOCTOR OF PHILOSOPHY IN EDUCATION (Ph.
-D in Education)
+D.15 DOCTOR OF PHILOSOPHY IN EDUCATION

-D.4.1 RATIONALE FOR THE PROGRAMME
+D.15.1 RATIONALE FOR THE PROGRAMME

-Studying for a Ph.
-D in Education allows students to become experts in specialized areas of education, as well as gaining high quality research training that would equip them to undertake other educational research projects.
-All Ph D students carry out original research work under the guidance of supervisors.
+Studying for a PhD in Education allows students to become experts in specialized areas of education, as well as gaining high quality research training that would equip them to undertake other educational research projects.
+All PhD students carry out original research work under the guidance of supervisors.

-The Faculty will offer Ph.
-D Programmes that are governed by the General Regulations for Doctoral Programmes as documented in the relevant sections of UNAM's general regulations.
-The Faculty will offer a programmes leading to the attainment of Doctor of Philosophy in Educational (Ph.
-D in Education).
+The Faculty will offer PhD Programmes that are governed by the General Regulations for Doctoral Programmes as documented in the relevant sections of UNAM's general regulations.
+The Faculty will offer a programmes leading to the attainment of Doctor of Philosophy in Educational (PhD in Education).
 The following specialisation programmes will be offered by the various departments in the Faculty:

-D.4.1.1 Department of Curriculum Instruction and Assessment Studies
+D.15.1.6 Department of Curriculum Instruction and Assessment Studies

-Doctor of Philosophy In Education: Curriculum, Instruction and Assessment Studies
+Doctor of Philosophy in Education: Curriculum, Instruction and Assessment Studies (10DECA)

-D.4.1.2 Department of Educational Foundations and Management
+D.15.1.7 Department of Educational Foundations and Management

-Doctor of Philosophy in Education: Educational Management and Administration Doctor of Philosophy in Education: Educational Law and Policy Studies Doctor of Philosophy in Education: Comparative and History of Education Doctor of Philosophy in Education: Philosophy and Sociology of Education
+Doctor of Philosophy in Education: Educational Management and Administration (10DEMA)

+Doctor of Philosophy in Education: Educational Law and Policy Studies (10DELP)

+Doctor of Philosophy in Education: Comparative and History of Education (10DECH)

+Doctor of Philosophy in Education: Philosophy and Sociology of Education (10DEPS)

-D.4.1.3 Department of Lifelong Learning and Community Development
+D.15.1.8 Department of Lifelong Learning and Community Development

-Doctor of Philosophy in Education: Adult Education
+Doctor of Philosophy in Education: Adult Education (10DEDA)

-D.4.1.4 Department of Mathematics, Science and Sport Education
+D.15.1.9 Department of Mathematics, Science and Sport Education

-Doctor of Philosophy in Education: Mathematics Education Doctor of Philosophy in Education: Science Education Doctor of Philosophy in Education: Sport Education
+Doctor of Philosophy in Education: Mathematics Education (10DEME)

+Doctor of Philosophy in Education: Science Education (10DESE)

-D.4.1.5 Department of Educational Psychology and Inclusive Education
+Doctor of Philosophy in Education: Sport Education (10DEPE) D.15.1.10 Department of Educational Psychology and Inclusive Education